surniaulula/wpsso-rrssb/README.md

 <p>The <em>Scalable Vector Graphics (SVG) social icons</em> used by WPSSO RRSSB automatically resize to their container width, so they always look great on any device (phone, tablet, laptop, etc.), including high resolution retina displays!</p>

-<p>WPSSO Ridiculously Responsive Social Sharing Buttons is <em>incredibly fast</em> and coded for performance &mdash; WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
-WPSSO Core and its extensions are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).</p>
+<p>WPSSO Ridiculously Responsive Social Sharing Buttons is <em>incredibly fast</em> and coded for performance &mdash; WPSSO Core and its add-ons make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
+WPSSO Core and its add-ons are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).</p>

 <h3>WPSSO Core Plugin Prerequisite</h3>

-<p>WPSSO Ridiculously Responsive Social Sharing Buttons (aka WPSSO RRSSB) is an extension for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.</p>
+<p>WPSSO Ridiculously Responsive Social Sharing Buttons (aka WPSSO RRSSB) is an add-on for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.</p>

-<p>The Free extension works with either the Free or Pro version of WPSSO Core.
-The <a href="https://wpsso.com/extend/plugins/wpsso-rrssb/?utm_source=wpssorrssb-readme-prereq">WPSSO RRSSB Pro extension</a> uses many WPSSO Core Pro features and requires an active and licensed <a href="https://wpsso.com/?utm_source=wpssorrssb-readme-prereq">WPSSO Core Pro plugin</a>.</p>
+<p>The Free add-on plugin works with either the Free or Pro version of WPSSO Core.
+The <a href="https://wpsso.com/extend/plugins/wpsso-rrssb/?utm_source=wpssorrssb-readme-prereq">WPSSO RRSSB Pro add-on</a> uses many WPSSO Core Pro features and requires an active and licensed <a href="https://wpsso.com/?utm_source=wpssorrssb-readme-prereq">WPSSO Core Pro plugin</a>.</p>

 <h3>Quick List of Features</h3>